memfault/interrupt/_drafts/unit-test-mocking.md

 That leaves me with a **mock**!

+Here are some common use cases for mocks that we'll cover in this post:

+- A malloc implementation that can be pre-programmed with return values (return real buffers vs NULL).
+- A mock flash driver that returns error codes and forces different paths in a higher level module.
+- A Bluetooth socket implementation that is fed artfully crafted packed data to instrument protocols.

 ## C/C++ Mocking Libraries

 Here are the mocking libraries that I most commonly see used within embedded